 - Cons: Not as many routes as the other major South African airports

 - Ground Transportation: Airport shuttle services, buses, and metered taxis are readily available.

-South Africa's third busiest airport is King Shaka International in Durban, which served 5.8 million passengers in 2018.
+South Africa's third busiest airport is King Shaka International in Durban.
 Most of the airport's traffic is to Johannesburg or Cape Town, but there are international routes on airlines like Air Namibia, British Airways, Qatar, and Turkish.
 It's one of the best-designed airports in Africa, offering passengers an easy-to-navigate layout that's filled with shopping and dining.
 The airport is rarely overcrowded.

 Sudan: Khartoum International Airport (KRT)

 - Pros: Set right in the city center